hashicorp/terraform-provider-aws/website/docs/index.html.markdown

 The `TF_AWS_ASSUME_ROLE_ARN`, `TF_AWS_ASSUME_ROLE_SESSION_NAME`, and
-`TF_AWS_ASSUME_ROLE_EXTERNAL_ID` environment variables can be used to provide values to the `assume_role` block; however, that block can be ommitted if they are provided.
+`TF_AWS_ASSUME_ROLE_EXTERNAL_ID` environment variables can be used to provide values to the `assume_role` block; however, that block can be omitted if they are provided.

 ```hcl
 provider "aws" {}